HuMam: Humanoid Motion Control via End-to-End Deep Reinforcement Learning with Mamba: Experiments

 In particular, HuMam consistently improves \emph{foot force regulation} (0.132 vs.\ 0.128), reflecting smoother and more energy-saving contacts with the ground, and enhances \emph{velocity smoothness} (0.129 vs.\ 0.124), indicating better control of swing leg dynamics.
 Upper-body stability and body height regulation are also slightly improved, contributing to more balanced whole-body motion.
 These results align with our design goal of promoting \emph{energy-efficient and stable locomotion}.

-The footstep trajectories of different walking modes are shown in Figure~\ref{fig:lateral_foot}, ~\ref{fig:back_foot}, ~\ref{fig:for_foot}, and ~\ref{fig:curve_foot}.
 Although Baseline shows marginally higher step-placement accuracy in curved and forward walking, HuMam achieves better balance across all reward terms.
 This indicates that the Mamba encoder does not over-optimize a single component (e.g., foot placement) at the expense of global stability, but instead integrates multimodal inputs into a more \emph{holistic control strategy}.

 By embedding structured dependencies among robot-centric and external states through selective gating, HuMam learns to reduce unnecessary torque usage, stabilize contacts, and improve overall coordination.
 This validates our claim that the Mamba encoder contributes to \emph{efficiency, stability, and energy saving}, delivering more reliable locomotion than conventional feedforward representations.